-Environmental protection is an integral part of the corporate structure of the Agency.
+Environmental protection is an integral part of the corporate functions of the Agency.

-In performing our functions as the steward of Government properties, we subject all our activities to the closest environmental scrutiny.
+As the steward of Government properties, we proactively subject all our activities to the closest environmental scrutiny.
 From the conception of new office and quarters buildings on the drawing board to the day-to-day management of our properties, we strive to minimize our impact on the environment.
+The latest Government office project we embark on is the construction of the Trade and Industry Tower in the Kai Tak Development Area which has been selected as an energy efficiency demonstration project of public works to try out various energy efficient designs and technologies.

-This report sets out our work in environmental protection in the year 2010 and the results of our efforts made.
-In pursuing our environmental objectives, we work closely with our partners, including user bureaux and departments accommodated in our buildings, our works agents, property management agents and other business partners, occupants of properties under our management and an increasingly environmentally conscious and responsible community.
-We are greatly encouraged by the support these parties have provided in our environmental protection work.
+This report sets out our work in environmental protection in the year 2011 and the results of our In pursuing our environmental efforts made. objectives, we rely heavily on partnership with user bureaux and departments accommodated in our agents, buildings, our works property management agents and other business collaborators, occupants of properties under our management and an increasingly environmentally conscious and responsible community.
+We express our deep appreciation to the support provided by these parties which is instrumental in our environmental protection work.

 As clearly evidenced in the report, much has been carried out over the years and our greatest challenge is to maintain the momentum to go forward and to make further improvement.
-With the advent of the information age and the fast development in office automation in our society, the community aspiration in minimizing energy consumption as well as waste reduction and separation is ever-increasing.
-I am confident that with the strong partnership we have built up with all parties concerned, we will rise to the challenge and continue to make further improvement in managing our properties in an environmentally responsible manner and to contribute to environmental protection in Hong Kong.
+Community aspiration in energy consumption and waste reduction, recycling and separation is ever-increasing.
+We are confident that with the strong partnership we have built up with all parties concerned, we will rise to the challenge and continue to make further improvement in managing our properties in an environmentally responsible manner and to make our contributions to environmental protection in Hong Kong.